rp729/07-Network-Programming/osi-layer-7/intro-to-http.md

 # Introduction to Hyper Text Transport Protocol

 HTTP stands for **Hypertext Transfer Protocol**.
-It's the network protocol used to deliver virtually all files and other data \(collectively called resources\) on the World Wide Web, whether they're HTML files, image files, query results, or anything else.
+It's the network protocol used to deliver virtually all files and data \(collectively called resources\) on the World Wide Web, whether they're HTML files, image files, query results, or anything else.
 Usually, HTTP takes place through TCP/IP sockets \(and this tutorial ignores other possibilities\).

 A browser is an HTTP client because it sends requests to an HTTP server \(Web server\), which then sends responses back to the client.
 The standard \(and default\) port for HTTP servers to listen on is 80, though they can use any port.  \(HTTP a stateless protocol, i.e. not maintaining any connection information between transactions\).